Dan has been a homeowner for some 40 years and has nearly always done his own repair and improvement tasks. He is a

 There comes a time in every car's life when the brake pads and/or rotors must be replaced.
 Typically, it is a fairly simple job to replace these parts—well within the capabilities of the home mechanic—very often saving hundreds of dollars for an hour's work.

-While this article is dedicated to the 2002 Dodge Ram 1500, the basics of changing either pads or rotors remains the same.
-Location of bolts will change, and some vehicles may use other methods of holding pads in place, 4 wheel drive pickups may have to have the hub removed to change rotors, but this article can still be used for generic information as well as specific instructions on the Dodge pickup used for photos.
+While this article is specific to the 2002 Dodge Ram 1500, the basics of changing either pads or rotors remain the same.
+The location of bolts will change, and some vehicles may use other methods of holding pads in place (e.g., 4-wheel drive pickups may have to have the hub removed to change rotors), but this article can still be used for generic information as well as specific instructions on the Dodge pickup (with photos for reference).

 How to Change the Brake Pads